Create picture thumbnails

 Explain what is ImageMagick and how is it different from libraries/gems we used before?

-For Ruby to talk with ImageMagick, we’ll be using the mini_magick Ruby gem.
-First we will need to add it to our app and install it.
+For Ruby to talk with ImageMagick, we’ll be using the image_processing Ruby gem.
+A Ruby gem is a piece of software we can install in the app.

-Open Gemfile in your Text Editor and add this line:
+Open Gemfile in your Text Editor and find this line:

 In the Terminal app run this command:

-Open app/uploaders/picture_uploader.rb and find the line that looks like this:
+Open config/application.rb in your Text Editor and find the line that looks like this:

 Display the thumbnail